fabric-testbed/fabrictestbed-extensions/README.md

 number of dependencies, so you might want to install FABlib in a virtual environment.
-Your favorite tool for managing virtual environments ([venv], [virtualenv], or [virtualenvwrapper]) should work, although FABRIC team tends to use virtualenvwrapper.
+Your favorite tool for managing virtual environments ([venv], [virtualenv], or [virtualenvwrapper]) should work, although FABRIC team tends to favor virtualenvwrapper.

 ## Using FABlib